GrosserB/omnichannel-strategy-analysis/README.md

-# Analysis of Omnichannel Marketing Strategy: Do Offline Showrooms Increase Online Sales? <br> (WORK IN PROGRESS)
+# Analysis of Omnichannel Marketing Strategy: Do Offline Showrooms Increase Online Sales? *(WORK IN PROGRESS)*

 ## Summary
 This project for a Berlin-based e-commerce firm uses confidential online sales data to estimate the causal effect of offline showrooms on online sales.
 We employ synthetic control methods and difference-in-differences methods to estimate the causal parameters.
 The results of our analyses suggest that a brick-and-mortar showroom increases online sales in the area surrounding the showroom by 7-20%.
 The numbers are statistically and economically significant; the more credible estimates are at the lower end of the range.
 In combination with the costs of operating the showrooms, a "showroom ROI" can be obtained and benchmarked against that of other marketing channels.
 Therefore, this project provides important inputs that support strategic decision-making on the optimal marketing mix.